 Religious Roots of Europe - Master's Programme

 The programme is unique in its focus on the formation of all three religions in a comparative perspective.
-As a joint Nordic programme it gives students access to professors and research at four different universities, as well as to the Nordic institutes in Rome, which are associated to the programme.
+As a joint Nordic programme it gives students access to professors and research at three different universities, as well as to the Nordic institutes in Rome, which are associated to the programme.
 Lund University, as well as its partners, is internationally recognised for its research in the field of study.
 The use of e-learning, local tutorials and joint Nordic compact seminars provides a unique combination of campus studies and exchange with students based at other universities.

 Even if the programme uses e-teaching, the whole programme cannot be studied from a distance.
 Participation in Nordic compact seminars is part of the programme, and also local tutorials.